defunkt/resque-lock/README.md

 Resque Lock
 ===========

 A [Resque][rq] plugin.
+Requires Resque 1.7.0.

 If you want only one instance of your job running at a time, extend it with this module.

 For example: